dutchsloot84/ser-snapshot-diff-automation/README.md

 - `--max-added` / `--max-removed` enforce safety rails.
 Set `--fail-on-unexpected` to exit with status `2` if the gates are breached (reports are still written).
 - `--expected-partners` validates the `Partner` column.
 Unexpected partners are highlighted and can fail the run with `--fail-on-unexpected`.
+- `--strict` upgrades warnings (zero rows, schema mismatches) to exit status `2` so CI can block on unexpected inputs.

 ## Performance Notes